j-sieben/ADC/Docs/obsidian/30_Developers/Renderer Model.md

 - common wait spinner behavior
 - common message handling

-## What belongs in a concrete renderer
+## What Belongs in a Concrete Renderer

 Good override candidates:

 - region-type detection
 - APEX-markup-specific selectors
 - report filter panel handling
-- region header/content DOM manipulation
+- region header and content DOM manipulation
 - widget-specific focus behavior

-## Short guide: supporting a new APEX version
+## Supporting a New APEX Version

 If ADC needs to support a new APEX version, use this sequence: